 And the weather!

-If terms of the worst weather on the planet, London has kith and kin Amsterdam.
-If your life depended on it not raining in Amsterdam, you will die.
+In terms of the worst weather on the planet, London has kith and kin in Amsterdam.
+If your life depended on it not raining, you will die.
 Because it will rain in Amsterdam.
 In winter.
 In fall.
 In summer.
 In spring.
 I hated that about Amsterdam.

 Right.
 To Anne Frank and the Anne Frank House.
 One of the reasons why I was in Amsterdam.